arseniy-nikitochkin/DeelFrontendTest/questions.md

 4. Give 2 ways to prevent components from re-rendering.
  Use PureComponent/React.memo or implement shouldComponentUpdate
 5. What is a fragment and why do we need it?
 Give an example where it might break my app.
- Fragment is way to group several components without adding additional nodes to the DOM.
+ Fragment is a way to group several components without adding additional nodes to the DOM.
  Fragments may break your layout and styling when you get an unexpected amount of child components.
 6. Give 3 examples of the HOC pattern.
   ```